mai00015/Blog-Engine/README.md

 * Bad Words tab: Allows an administrator to define a set of restricted words that will be starred - out when a use posts a comment.
 The administrator should be able to delte bad words

 ![Navbar](https://raw.githubusercontent.com/mai00015/Blog-Engine/master/src/Assignment2/wwwroot/image/1.JPG)
->The navbar
+>The main page

 ![Main Menu](https://raw.githubusercontent.com/mai00015/Blog-Engine/master/src/Assignment2/wwwroot/image/2.JPG)
->The first menu when running the software
+>The display full blog post tab

 ![Log in](https://raw.githubusercontent.com/mai00015/Blog-Engine/master/src/Assignment2/wwwroot/image/3.JPG)
 >The login form